Frequently Asked Questions

 Neither and both.

 The award is based on the application and the interviews.
-We never ask applicants for financial information.
 We let colleges and universities make the admission decisions and evaluate the financial aid requirements.
 Although academic achievement is a factor, it is not an overriding one.
 Historically, only about a third of our scholarship recipients have been in the top 10% of their class.
-Our ideal candidate is someone who is a good student, is active in school and the community, has a part-time job, and most likely is the first person in his/her family to attend college.
-We are looking for someone who is focused, hardworking and has a sense of community.
+Our ideal candidate is a good student, is active in school and the community, has a part-time job, and most likely is the first person in his/her family to attend college.
+We are looking for someone who is focused, hardworking, and has a sense of community.

 return to questions